 A Frost Advisory is issued when frost conditions are possible during the season where plants are still growing outdoors and steps need to be taken to protect sensitive areas of vegetation.

-This alert may leave some people scratching their heads and wondering how we can get frost when temperatures overnight are not forecast to fall to freezing?
+This alert may have left some people scratching their heads and wondering how we can get frost when temperatures overnight are not forecast to fall to freezing?
 That's a valid question, and one that has an answer that is part science and part factor of how we measure temperatures for official records.

 First, you should know that official temperatures are taken in a very specific way that differs from what you may do at home or in your car.
 Temperatures are officially measured from inside a covered shelter that is approximately 5 feet above ground level.